 - The law can be complex, so it’s important that you consult a skilled criminal defense attorney to help with your case

-Even if your probation goes well, you shouldn’t assume that you can get your felony designated to a misdemeanor simply because you’ve completed it.
-Often, an offense is left undesignated due to unfulfilled probation conditions, such as restitution, fees, or fines.
-When your probation is done, you should check to see whether the crime remains an undesignated felony or has been changed to a misdemeanor.
+Even if your probation goes smoothly, don’t assume that getting your felony reduced to misdemeanor will happen automatically just because it has concluded.
+Infringements often remain undesignated due to unfulfilled probation conditions such as restitution payments or fines that have gone unfulfilled during probation – once completed it’s important to determine whether the crime remains an undesignated felony or has been converted to misdemeanor status.

 - Crimes involving minors younger than 15